AliRakhmaev/GTA_2_Real/README.md

 # GTA_2_Real
 The OpenCV part of the project
 ## USAGE:
-Typical call may look like: '''python walk_testing.py -fr 2 -dim 256 --input-directory "path/to/videos" --output-directory "path/to/save"'''
+Typical call may look like: ```python walk_testing.py -fr 2 -dim 256 --input-directory "path/to/videos" --output-directory "path/to/save"```
 ## ARGUMENTS:
 #### 1) frame rate (-fr) - how much frames per second of video will be extracted.
 Default is frame for each 2 seconds
 #### 2) Input path (--input-directory) - the directory there the videos are stored.
 The program will crawl through this directory and all inner directories ans colect paths to videos.